Notes on the Geography of Greece: The Acropolis

 The left porch and two of the columns of the gateway proper.

 On top, with the Parthenon on the right and the Erechtheion on the left.
 The space between was once crowded with monuments, including a giant statue of Athena.
 There were other images of her inside the temples, including a huge and hugely famous one inside the Parthenon and a crude but sacred one--hardly more than a dressed plank of olive wood--inside the Erechtheion.
 The rocky surface is the result of assiduous digging by mostly German archaeologists in the 19th century.
-They were working in a trans-European, philhellenic tradition marked, to take one important early case, by the publication in 1789 of Antiquities of Athens by James Stuart and Nicholas Revett, a book that launched Greek Revival architecture in England.
+They were working in a trans-European, philhellenic tradition marked, to take one important early case, by the publication in 1789 of Antiquities of Athens by James Stuart and Nicholas Revett.
+The book launched Greek Revival architecture in England.
 The classical education that came along with it is long gone.
 Proof?
-Mary Beard (in The Parthenon, 2002)recounts a conservation between a newspaper reporter and Shaquille O'Neal.
+Mary Beard (in The Parthenon, 2002)recounts a conversation between a newspaper reporter and Shaquille O'Neal.
 Q: "Did you visit the Parthenon during your trip to Greece?"
 A: "I can't really remember the names of the clubs we went to."

-The Parthenon west facade.
-The inner rank of 6 columns leads to a porch beyond which there was a windowless room, a treasury filled not with cash but with Persian daggers, thrones, couches, and shields.
+The Parthenon's west facade.
+The inner rank of 6 columns wraps a porch beyond which there was a windowless room, a treasury filled not with cash but with Persian daggers, thrones, couches, and shields.
 When the Parthenon became a church in the sixth century, this west side became the main entrance, and doors were opened in the wall separating the treasury from the image house to its east, which housed the famous statue of Athena but which now became a nave with an altar to the east.
 The cult room had measured 100 by 63 feet, and it had held Phidias's 32-foot image--wooden core, with ivory skin--of Athena Parthenos.
 (A full-size replica, as accurate as can be made today, has stood since 1990 in Tennessee's own Parthenon, built originally for the Tennessee Centennial Exposition of 1897.)
-Metal grates--functionally gates--originally filled the areas between the interior rows of columns on both the east and west sides.
+Metal grates--functionally gates--originally blocked the spaces between the interior rows of columns on both the east and west sides.
 How often they were open is unknown, as is, oddly enough, even the original function of the building.

 Northwest corner.
 The columns, eight on the short sides and 17 on the long, follow the conventional formula of 2n+1.
 They are 34 feet tall, on centers 14 feet apart, and they taper from a base diameter of 6 feet 2 inches to a top diameter of 4 feet 10.
 They slant inwards about 2 inches and so are not quite vertical: if projected upwards, the columns of the east and west facades would converge at a height of 15,000 feet.
 The corner columns, in addition, are 2 inches thicker than the others, with a reduced space between them and their neighbors.